torivara/tf-aks-github-runners/README.md

 ## Deployment

-Follow this blog post for guidance on deployment.
-TBD.
+Follow [this](https://bit.ly/3tZBKSk) blog post for guidance on deployment.

 ## Repository Structure